ruoyao-wang/ruoyao-wang.github.io/index.md

 permalink: /
 ---
 <img class="self-photo" style="float:right; padding-left:10px" src="images/IMG_0440.JPG">
-<p style='text-align: justify;'> I am a third year Ph.D. student in information science at University of Arizona.
+<p style='text-align: justify;'> I am a fourth year Ph.D. student in information science at University of Arizona.
 My advisor is Peter Jansen.
 I received my M.S. degree in computer science from University of Michigan and my B.S. degree in microelectronic science and engineering from Fudan University. </p>

 <p style='text-align: justify;'> My research interests are mainly in natural language processing.
 Specifically, I am interested in text virtual environments or text games.
 These interactive environments are able to simulate real world phenomena based-on natural language.
 The goal of my research is to build up a simulation for the real world that we can use for scientific discovery.</p>